FOREX-Dollar gains, euro falls as energy drives currency swings

 Analysts expect a quick resurgence in oil prices as supply tightness persists and as front-month spreads have held up despite Tuesday's price fall.

-"It is not only the threat of nondelivery (of gas) that is weighing on the euro," Moritz Paysen, forex and rates adviser at Berenberg, said.
+"It is not only the threat of nondelivery (of gas) that is weighing on the euro," said Moritz Paysen, forex and rates adviser at Berenberg.

 "The already-high energy costs are a burden.
-Energy costs in Europe are many times higher than in the U.S.," he added.
+Energy costs in Europe are many times higher than in the U.S.," Paysen added.

 The divergence between central banks' tightening cycles across the Atlantic remained in investors' focus.